This information explains HPV and how it can cause head and neck cancers.

 How do I know if HPV caused my cancer?

-Does my HPV status change my treatment or my chance of being cured?
+Does having HPV change my treatment or my chance of being cured?

 What about tobacco and alcohol?